OpenChargingCloud/WWCP_ISO15118/README.md

 electric vehicle and an e-mobility charging station.

+## Implementation details

+In order to make development and debugging 1024 times easier, this _ISO/IEC 15118_ implementation comes with additional JSON (de-)serialization.
+As, as far as we know, no other project has yet defined a JSON schemata for ISO/IEC 15118, we defined our own, which adopts some JSON-LD concepts like the "@context" property.

 ## Differences to the official protocol specification

 The following desribes differences of this implementation to the official protocol specification.